 Decoy is so smooth it seems almost characterless at first, but its subtlety grows on you.
 Plus it has a great label.
 Pity it tends to be overpriced in the UK.

 This one's a cut above.
 One of the smoothest pure tempranillo wines I've ever drunk, despite being a Ribera del Duero, this one comes highly recommended.
 Bit pricy, though.
-It's nearly thirty quid even if you're buying six at Majestic.
+It's over thirty quid even if you're buying six at Majestic.
 So save it for a special occasion.

 and for folks who like their wine spicy...